Karnak

 - "0010,XXXX"

-• Apply the Basic DICOM Profile to all the tags that did not undergo a modification previously
+4. Basic Profile: Apply the Basic DICOM Profile to all remaining tags

 name: "De-identification profile"